whizsid/Rosy/README.md

 ---

 Rosy is a chrome extension that translate numeric values to sinhala words.
-This package will help to peoples like 'Rosy Senanayake'.
+This package will help to persons like 'Rosy Senanayake'.
 So I have named this chrome extension as `Rosy`